 Scott Kimberly, Attorney at Law at MurfreesboroLawyer.com

 I am an attorney in Murfreesboro, Tennessee.
-I graduated from Seattle University School of Law, which has a nationally recognized legal writing program, cum laude, including honours recognition in multiple legal research and legal writing courses.
+I graduated from Seattle University School of Law, which has a nationally recognized legal writing program, cum laude, including honors recognition in multiple legal research and legal writing courses.

 One of the most basic pieces of advice for non-lawyers reading legal opinions is to understand the difference between the majority opinion, concurring opinions, and dissenting opinions.
-I once found myself in a heated argument in which someone told me, “well, the Supreme Court has ruled (something that was the opposite of current law),” including a citation to the case.
+I once found myself in a heated argument in which someone told me, “Well, the Supreme Court has ruled (something that was the opposite of current law),” including a citation to the case.
 When I read the case, he had quoted the dissenting opinion’s jaded summary of the majority opinion.

 5. Case Reading and Summarizing Tips

 Blake Hardwick, Marketing Manager at Greenberg & Stein, PC

 The first tip I have for those who will be reading and summarizing a case is to gain an understanding of where the case is coming from.
 Where the case comes from can have a big impact on whether or not it is binding on the court you’re practicing in, so it’s a very important step to take.

 My second tip is to read the cases within the case you’re reading and summarize them.
 Sometimes, you might find that the underlying facts of a case don’t suit your situation, but the cited opinions can support it.
 Reading them will help you to gain more insight and information that can be applied more directly to your issue.

 Robert Bird, a business law professor at Univ. of Connecticut